-Our website, app and resources are used for career planning and direction.
-We are active across online and digital platforms while also providing a contact point to help people navigate through the Australian Apprenticeships system.
-AATIS is free to use and is funded by The Department of Education, Skills and Employment.
+Our website and resources are used for career planning and direction.
+We are active across online and digital platforms to help people navigate through the Australian Apprenticeships system.
+AATIS is free to use and is funded by the Australian Government Department of Employment and Workplace Relations.

 The core AATIS values underpin the way we work and communicate, across platforms.
 These values can be seen in our everyday activities and in specific campaigns and activities.

 - Accuracy: Information and resources are correct and authoritative, up-to-date, are comprehensive, and are able to be understood by the target audience

 - Accessibility: AATIS information and resources are accessible through a variety of mechanisms that meet the needs of diverse users, and adapt to those needs

 - Diversity: Promote a diverse array of Australian Apprenticeships across eligible industries and occupations, and promote diverse participants within the Australian Apprenticeships sector

 - Sustainability: Act in a sustainable manner, promote sustainable practices to our users, and inform users about sustainability in Australian Apprenticeships